Osu Anorhor inaugurates Council of Elders to chart course of progress | Ghana News Agency

 By Albert Allotey

-Accra, June 24, GNA – Osu Anorhor, one of the four quarters of Osu in Accra has inaugurated council of elders and acting Dzaase members (kingmakers) with a call on them to focus on the progress of the area and the entire Osu township as whole.
+Accra, June 25, GNA – Osu Anorhor, one of the four quarters of Osu in Accra has inaugurated council of elders and Dzaase with a call on them to focus on the progress of the area and the entire Osu township as whole.

-The heads of the family houses who constituted the council members are Mr Emmanuel Obodai Sai, Nii Torgbor Abenser We, Nii Torto Mensah, Sodja We, Mr Ernest Obodai Sai, Nii Sai Kojo We, and Mr James Nii Terkonsre Provencal, Nii Torgbor Terkonser We.
+The members of the council of elders are heads of seven family houses of Osu Anorhor namely Mr Emmanuel Obodai Sai, Nii Torgbor Abenser We, Nii Torto Mensah, Sodja We, Mr Ernest Obodai Sai, Nii Sai Kojo We, and Mr James Nii Terkonsre Provencal, Nii Torgbor Terkonser We.

 The rest are Mr Vicente Adjah Arbenser, Naa Marye Baglo We, Mr Conney Quarshie, Nii Tetteh Fantse We, and Mr K.T.
 Kodi, Nii Mahama Kofi We.